troclaux/notes/databases.md

 - up migration: change database to new state
 - down migration: revert database to previous state

+## ACID

+> properties of database transactions

+- transactions: a sequence of operations that are treated as a single unit of work
+  - e.g. transferring money from one account to another

+- Atomicity: all or nothing
+- Consistency: data is always in a valid state
+- Isolation: transactions are independent of each other
+- Durability: changes are permanent

 ---

 - database connection pool: mechanism that allows multiple applications/services to share a set of database connections